outdreamer/build-a-cure-1/docs/specific_methods/problem_solving_matching.md

       A. vectorization

-        I. identify variables, metrics, concepts (and their metadata like definitions, types, priorities)
+        I. using definition & core function analysis, identify variables, metrics, concepts (and their metadata like definitions, types, priorities)

         II. from previous objects, identify meaningful level of variance
           - lines that are equivalent